mkevenaar/chocolatey-packages/docs/packages/veeambackupandreplicationcatalog.md

 ## Veeam Backup Catalog

 Veeam Backup Catalog is a feature that stands for VM guest OS file indexing.
 Veeam Backup Catalog comprises Veeam Guest Catalog services that run on the following servers in the backup infrastructure: Veeam backup server and Veeam Backup Enterprise Manager server.

+### Package Parameters

 To have choco remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`.

-### Package Parameters

-The package accepts the following optional parameters:
+This package accepts a lot of parameters.
+Some of them are required the installation.
+For the full list of parameters, please have a look at the [documentation](https://github.com/mkevenaar/chocolatey-packages/blob/master/automatic/veeam-backup-and-replication-catalog/PARAMETERS.md)

 * `/catalogLocation` - Specifies a path to the catalog folder where index files must be stored.
 By default, Veeam Backup & Replication creates the VBRCatalog folder on a volume with the maximum amount of free space
 * `/username` - Specifies a user account under which the Veeam Guest Catalog Service will run.
 If you do not specify this parameter, the Veeam Guest Catalog Service will run under the Local System account.